August 08, 2016

 - Patient care improvement goals for each accreditation vary; each one aims to save more people's lives and significantly reduce disabilities related to serious heart conditions.

-OREM, UT - Seven MountainStar Healthcare hospitals including Timpanogos Regional Hospital recently achieved national accreditation by the Society of Cardiovascular Patient Care.
+OREM, UT - Seven MountainStar Healthcare hospitals including Timpanogos Regional Hospital recently achieved national accreditation by the ACC Accreditation Services.
 They were each recognized for improving the delivery of timely and effective treatment of atrial fibrillation, chest pain and heart failure.

 "To be part of the only health system in Utah County to achieve all three of these accreditations is an honor for our team of cardiologists, nurses, technicians, directors and everyone at our hospital," said Kimball Anderson, CEO of Timpanogos Regional Hospital.
 "We have a great emphasis on heart care and consistently work to build a respected cardiology program for our patients.
 Our interventional cardiologist, Dr. Richard Gelb, helps us to provide life-saving heart care right here in our community."